lilnouncil/lilnouncil-gov/README.md

 ### Minimum Vote Participation Rate
 Current Minimum Vote Participation Rate: 20%

-If a Nouncillor’s vote participation falls below the minimum they will be automatically removed from Nouncil.
-They are welcome to apply again at any time, but all Nouncil voting records will start from scratch.
+If a Nouncillor’s vote participation falls below the minimum, they will be automatically removed from the Nouncil.
+They can apply again anytime, but all Nouncil voting records will start from scratch.

 ### Presence in Discord
 It is not currently possible to participate in Nouncil without being a member of the Nouncil Discord server.
 As such, leaving the Nouncil Discord is equivalent to resigning from Nouncil.

-If a Nouncillor leaves the Nouncil Discord they have 7 days to rejoin and contact an admin to restore their Nouncillor role.
-After 7 days they will be removed from Nouncil entirely and will need to reapply to join in the future.
+If a Nouncillor leaves the Lil Nouns Discord, they have 7 days to rejoin and contact an admin to restore their Nouncillor role.
+After 7 days, they will be removed from Nouncil entirely and must reapply to join in the future.